 We’ve all heard the statistics, children are becoming screen-obsessed and sedentary.
-Jiu-Jitsu can help reduce the risk of your child getting obese as its a great form of exercise.
-By getting your child involved in a martial art that demands physical fitness it will help build there fitness naturally and create habits that will serve them into adulthood and beyond.
+Jiu-Jitsu can help reduce the risk of your child getting obese as it’s a great form of exercise.
+By getting your child involved in a martial art that demands physical fitness it will help build their fitness naturally and create habits that will serve them into adulthood and beyond.

 But more than just a physically powerful effect, the Jiu-Jitsu lifestyle also builds a healthy mindset as well.
 Jiu-Jitsu promotes good citizenship, cooperation, positive thinking, and a gentle, constructive mindset.
 Parents who enrol their kids in Jiu-Jitsu often remark on how much their child matures and becomes the best version of themselves.

 Youth Jiu-Jitsu will build a healthy mental platform for your child to stand on and achieve great things now and in the future.

 We know the fear.
 You try to teach your child good social skills and morals, but, for better or worse, they will spend a huge part of their day away from you and under the influence of peers you have little ability to screen or choose.